-- 155. Complexity of management procedures and complexity of evaluation is a problem.
+140. Complexity of management procedures and complexity of evaluation is a problem.
 In the New Zealand system, the drive for management procedures must come from stakeholders, who therefore must understand and accept them.
 Technical complexity in evaluation is beyond most people who are not comfortable with current assessment technology.
 Some rules require understanding a set of equations, and even simple, purely arithmetic equations put off many (not only stakeholders).
-A focus of continuing work should be to develop communication techniques so that stakeholders can become comfortable with these issues. - The top twenty rules and their major indicators are shown in Table 1.
-For all these top 20, the median rebuild year was 2008.
-The top two rules have mean catches near the maximum of 194 tonnes and they also have the highest minimum catches.
-There is little contrast in the biomass indicators among these rules.
-The top rules have relatively low "nearTarget indicators, but the differences between these and other rules are relatively small.
-The top two rules would change the catch limit in roughly every other year.
-In this instance, either of the top two rules might be acceptable if stakeholders approved of the screening philosophy.
+A focus of continuing work should be to develop communication techniques so that stakeholders can become comfortable with these issues.